 - Cash received.
-This might include income from sales, loan proceeds, or interest income.
-If you’ve already made some sales or received some orders, you can estimate when you will actually get paid.
+This might include income from sales, loan proceeds or interest income.
+You can estimate when you will get paid if you’ve already made sales or received orders.

 - Cash paid out.
-This includes inventory and other purchases, payroll, rent, utilities, taxes, loan payments, and more.
-(This cash flow statement template includes a “pre-startup” column for cash paid out before the beginning of the cash flow statement period.)
+This includes inventory, other purchases, payroll, rent, utilities, taxes, and loan payments.
+(This cash flow statement template consists of a “pre-startup” column for cash paid out before the cash flow statement period begins.)

 Subtract cash paid out from cash received, and you have your cash position for the end of the month.

 For new and growing business owners, every dollar counts.
 Cash flow problems are a common cause of small business failure.
 Reviewing the company's cash flow statement regularly can help entrepreneurs avoid this fate.
 New and established business owners can use a cash flow projection to anticipate working capital needs and plan for upcoming expenses.

 Do you need help with your cash flow statement?
 Connect with a SCORE mentor online or in your community for free, personalized advice.